 Other signs your newborn is getting enough to eat:

-• She produces about six wet diapers every day after your milk comes in and between two and five loose, yellowish stools each day until she's six weeks old.
+She produces about six wet diapers every day after your milk comes in and between two and five loose, yellowish stools each day until she's 6 weeks old.
 Some babies are such efficient breast milk processors that they pass stools very infrequently.

 How Much Is Not Enough?

 Occasionally you may feel that your baby isn't getting enough milk.
-Your baby may seem hungry after a prolonged feeding, and yet you feel ""empty.""
+Your baby may seem hungry after a prolonged feeding, and yet you feel "empty."
 This is nature's way of making your milk supply keep up with your baby's growth spurts.
-This is the way the system works.

 To help you increase your milk production when this happens, nurse frequently as your baby demands.
 You also need to drink more fluids and get enough rest.
 This may mean that for a day or two, you may have to divert more time to nursing and resting yourself than to your other activities.
 Be assured that your baby is fine as long as she feeds vigorously and continues to urinate and stool normally.
 Your increased milk supply will meet her adjusted need.

 It takes about 36 to 48 hours for your body to adjust to your baby's increased needs.
 It's your baby's job to nurse frequently enough to give your body the right signals.
 So let her do her job.
 All nursing mothers go through brief periods where supply doesn't meet demand.
 Nature's way of meeting this increased demand is for the baby to nurse.
 Relax and enjoy these natural rhythms.